PoCInnovation/Workshops/software/19.Socket.io/SETUP.md

 ```
 Hello World !
 ```
-The server launch and don't need to be launch again with nodemon.
+The server runs and doesn't need to be run again with `nodemon`.
-The script in your package.json allow to take account of modifications of your code to launch the server by itself.
+The script in your `package.json` reload it for you after each modification.
 [Go back to exercises](./README.md).